Opioid Overdose/Naloxone Training

 Training Location: Orange-Ulster BOCES, Carl Onken Conference Center

 53 Gibson Road, Goshen, NY (behind CTEC building)

-3. When you find the date you wish to attend, click on the title, then click on “enroll now.”
-If this is your first time in MLP, follow the prompts for “new user” and create an account.
+2. When you find the date you wish to attend, click on the title, then click on “enroll now.”
+If this is your first time registering for a course, follow the prompts for “new user” and create an account.
 If you are unable to attend, be sure to access your account and drop the class.

 Those whose Narcan kits have expired medications or who have had the situation to use the Narcan to prevent an overdose, may get replacement vials of the medication.